Maximo Application Maps (4 of 9) Work Management

 Assigning work

 Work orders have assignments which are generated from the work plan labor entries.
-If a work order requires a quantity of two electricians then two assignment records will be created.
-Additional assignment records can be created but they will not be linked to the planned labor entries, similarly if a generated assignment record is changed the change will not be reflected back to the planned labor record.
+If a work order requires a quantity of two electricians, then two assignment records will be created.
+Additional assignment records can be created but they will not be linked to the planned labor entries, similarly if a generated assignment record is changed the change will not be reflected in the planned labor record.

 Assignment records are fulfilled by assigning available labor that satisfies the craft requirement or available crew that belongs to the same crew type.
 The choice of labor or crew will determine the shift when the work will be performed and using the buttons provided will allow you to see the number of hours the labor or crew has remaining as part of their shift.

-There are other applications for managing assignments, Assignment Manager and Graphical Assignment which is part of the Maximo Scheduler add-on product.
+There are other applications for managing assignments, Assignment Manager, and Graphical Assignment and Graphical Work Week which are part of Maximo Scheduler now included in Maximo Manage.
 Assignments can be rescheduled on multiple work orders from the List tab by selecting the action Reschedule/Unassign Assignments.

 Some clients assign work by using the Lead or Crew fields in the Responsibilities section on the work order record.
 This is because they have not invested the time to create job plans with the craft and crew type requirements or because they do not plan the resources needed to perform work.
-They cannot do capacity planning or resource based scheduling and they find it difficult to balance the work load of a resource to their available hours.
+They cannot do capacity planning or resource-based scheduling and they find it difficult to balance the workload of a resource to their available hours.
 Planning of work is a discipline which some companies have not invested in or have left to being handled via a spreadsheet.
+A starting point in improving how you plan work is to start using the Assignments Tab on the Work Order Tracking application, Maximo Scheduler and Maximo Mobile both expect work assignments to be used.

 Completing work

-The Actuals tab looks similar to the Plans tab in that it shows the child work orders and tasks and has sub-tabs for labor, materials, services and tools.
+The Actuals tab looks like the Plans tab in that it shows the child work orders and tasks and has sub-tabs for labor, materials, services, and tools.

-In addition to completing the time and costs for the work order on the Actuals tab there are a number of other work features that might be applicable:
+In addition to completing the time and costs for the work order on the Actuals tab there are several other work features that might be applicable:

 For emergency work (work type EM) a failure prompt or a downtime prompt may appear automatically when the user tries to move the status of the work order to complete.